The Welsh Harp (Brent Reservoir)

 Affectionately known as the Welsh Harpies, we are a group of individuals who are passionate about the Welsh Harp and its potential.

-The Welsh Harp is a Site of Special Scientific Interest (SSSI) and Local Nature Reserve (LNR).
-It provides a valuable habitat for wildlife, and is recognised as one of the most important bird breeding areas in Southern England.
+The Welsh Harp is a truly special place.
+It a Site of Special Scientific Interest (SSSI) and Local Nature Reserve (LNR), providing a valuable habitat for wildlife.
+It is recognised as one of the most important bird breeding areas in Southern England.

 SSSI-listed Great Crested Grebe at the Welsh Harp.
 Credit: Magnus Andersson